 You will need to create a new Enterprise Application in your organisation’s Entra ID Directory Service.
 You can do so by adding a New application and then Create your own application under the Enterprise Applications Management item.

-You can name the application whatever makes sense to you.
+You can name the application whatever makes sense to you and your users (it will be displayed to users during login, so perhaps “SAFIRE Identity Provider”).
 Your new application will be integrated with other applications, not in the Entra ID Application Gallery.

 4. Set up single sign-on